-Regular and punctual class attendance is required to earn academic credit.
-If a student is absent more than one clock hour of classes scheduled for each credit hour assigned the course, the student is not eligible to sit for the examination and receive credit in the course unless the reason for absence is beyond the volitional control of the student.
-If absences for good reason, exceed 20% of the scheduled sessions of a course, the student is not eligible for credit.
+Regular and punctual class preparation and attendance is required to earn academic credit.
+If a student is absent more than one clock hour of classes scheduled for each credit hour assigned the course, the student has not completed satisfactorily the work of the course and no credit can be awarded unless the reason for absence is beyond the volitional control of the student.
+If absences for good reason exceed 20% of the scheduled sessions of a course, the student is not eligible for credit.
+Students may be denied the right to sit for examination if absences exceed the permitted maximum.

 In cases which appear to the instructor to have merit, that instructor may permit the substitution of work equivalent to class attendance if the work is designed to achieve approximately the purposes of class attendance.
 In no event is the alternative of equivalent work a matter of right; permitting substitution lies solely in the discretion of the instructor and no instructor is under compulsion or pressure to permit same.
+Attendance credit for substituted work cannot exceed ten percent of scheduled class sessions.